• Skip to primary navigation

 What is a timbale

-The rice is prepared like a risotto, and removed from the stove 3 minutes before it is completely done, leaving it “slightly” hard, then it is cooled down to room temperature.
+The rice is prepared like a risotto, and removed from the stove 3 minutes before it is completely done, leaving it “slightly” hard, then cooled down to room temperature.

-Once all the ingredients are ready, the timbale can be assembled in the mould.
-It is baked just before serving, removed from the mould and served warm.
+Once all the ingredients are ready, the timbale can be assembled in the mold.
+It is baked just before serving, removed from the mold and served warm.

 Why it is perfect for dinner parties